SnowyPlums/Synth-Rider-Competitive-Bot/README.md

 4. Write "npm install canvas" wait for it to install

-5. Write "npm install mysql" wait for it so install
+5. Write "npm install mysql" wait for it to install

 6. Write "node." and the bot should start